SSollestre/CommUserGuide/docs/EMILY_SQL_TASKS.md

 2. <span class=action> **Run** </span> the script.
 >
     !!! success
-        Once the import is complete, you will see messages at the bottom of the screen verifying that the schema was created similar to the previous section.
+        Once the import is complete, you can see the outcome of the query as a system description under <span class=title>*Output*</span>, verifying that the schema was created similar to the previous section.
 This means that you have successfully imported the data into the database.
 >
     !!!
 Info
         It will automatically make the new schema your default schema.